-Discotoreta mSCOA Function 0.4 SDBIP Variation in disease.
-Unit of Management NA/a wal Baseline A nnual Targe et Directorate / Sub-function Outcome ref.
-Key performance indicator Unit of Measurement Ward Baseime 22/23 23/24 24/25 25/26 26/27 Corporate Services Finance and Administration / Human Resources The municipality is internally transformed to deliver the services required at an acceptable level with the support administrative systems and skilled staff whose performance is regularly monitored. tbc Review organogram to be aligned with strategy and comply with R890 by 30 June 2024 Organogram reviewed by 30 June 2024 All 1 - 1 - - - Corporate Services Finance and Administration / Human Resources The municipality is internally transformed to deliver the services required at an acceptable level with the support administrative systems and skilled staff whose performance is regularly monitored. tbc Document and distribute standard operation procedures to every municipal directorate by 30 June 2024 Standard Operating Procedures documented and provided to municipal directorates by 30 June 2024 All 1 - 1 - - -
+National KPA: Institutional Development and Municipal Transformation Directorate mSCOA Function Outcome IDP Key performance indicator Unit of Measurement Ward Baseline Α nnual Targe et Directorate / Sub-function Outcome ref. key performance indicator Offic of Measurement vvaru Daseillie 22/23 23/24 24/25 25/26 26/27 and skilled staff whose performance is regularly monitored.
+Corporate Services Finance and Administration / Human Resources The municipality is internally transformed to deliver the services required at an acceptable level with the support administrative systems and skilled staff whose performance is regularly monitored.
+SO5.6 Review organogram to be aligned with strategy and comply with R890 by 30 June 2024 Organogram reviewed by 30 June 2024 All 1 - 1 - - - Corporate Services Finance and Administration / Human Resources The municipality is internally transformed to deliver the services required at an acceptable level with the support administrative systems and skilled staff whose performance is regularly monitored.
+SO5.7 Document and distribute standard operation procedures to every municipal directorate by 30 June 2024 Standard Operating Procedures documented and provided to municipal directorates by 30 June 2024 All 1 - 1 ı 1 - Corporate Services Administration / Human Resources The municipality is internally transformed to deliver the services required at an acceptable level with the support administrative systems and skilled staff whose performance is regularly monitored.
+SO5.8 Coordinate Bi-annual performance assessments of the MM and managers reporting directly to the MM Perfromance assessments conducted twice per year - 2 2 2 2 2 2 Corporate Services Administration /Human Resources The municipality is internally transformed to deliver the services required at an acceptable level with the support administrative systems and skilled staff whose performance is regularly monitored.
+SO5.9 Develop, submit and publicise the performacne agreements of the MM and manageres reporting directly to the MM (the number of performacne agreements is dependant on the filled positions) Number of performance agreements signed, submitted and publicised - 4 6 6 6 6 6 Office of the MM Administration The municipality is internally transformed to deliver the services required at an acceptable level with the support administrative systems and skilled staff whose performance is regularly monitored. \$05.10 To implement ICT systems and technology to enable the municipality to deliver excellent customer experience Percentage implementation of the ICT operational plan - 70% 100% 100% 100% 100% 100%